Never Rewrite From Scratch

 If you don’t want to put all generated code under version control, you can create a spike project to explore all the important features.
 In this spike, you create an example for every feature you need and put the output under version control.
 That way, you don’t have to put millions of lines under version control.

 The drawback is that you need a team of disciplined individuals who stick to the plan.
 In most teams, this kind of discipline is shot in the back by the daily business.
 If you find yourself in a mess after a few weeks: Put everything under version control.
 It’s a bit of wasted disk space.
-Say, $10.
-If you have talk about it with the team for more than five minutes, that’s already more expensive.
+Say, $10 per month.
+If you have to discuss this with the team for more than five minutes, the discussion was already much more expensive.

 Another Reason to Avoid Comments